po1sigala/live/01-Class-Content/10-OOP/01-Activities/27-Evr_Git-Stash-Pop/README.md

 This happens because we have a conflicting file (`newFile.js`) that would be overwritten by the checkout.
 If we were to commit `newFile.js`, then Git would know to swap them out, but we're not ready to commit yet.

-This is when we can use `git stash` to put away our changes so that we can checkout the `dev` branch.
-Run the following commands to see what happens:
+We will use `git stash` to put away our changes so that we can checkout the `dev` branch.
+Run the following commands to discover what happens:

 ```sh
 git stash -u
 ls
 ```

-The `-u` flag tells Git to include untracked files in our stash. `newFile.js` has now been put away.
-This means we can safely checkout to `dev` with the following command:
+The `-u` flag tells Git to include untracked files in our stash. `newFile.js` has now been put away, so we can safely checkout to `dev` with the following command:

 ```sh
 git checkout dev